Crisis 22

 Professor Clay had been resurrecting the forlorn script of cuneiform on and off since 1983, when he first came to Iraq.
 He had spent 40 years in the desert, with the sun god Shamash beating down on his raven locks (now grey) and on his soft white skin (now brown leather).
 He had made minor discoveries, but nothing like the tablets between the wooden shelves of this flattened library.

-One tablet, which was cracked in two, contained the phrase, the boat of Magilum.
+On one of the larger collapsed shelves the professor saw a large tablet, which was cracked in two.
+It caught his eye because it contained the phrase, the boat of Magilum.
 The word Magilum was pressed deeper than the other words, and there was a crimson sediment in the grooves where the stylus had most deeply penetrated the clay.
 It was as if the word was pounded, not just tapped, into the tablet.

 The word Magilum made him think about the passage in Gilgamesh where the great hero travels with his brother-in-arms Enkidu to the Cedar Forest to defeat the giant Humbaba, who guards the dwelling of the gods.
 In so doing, they might weaken the power of Enlil, the father of the gods.
 Or, at least, this is what Ea appears to have had in mind.